AI & Law

 SAMPLE CLAUDE PROMPT

 The key insight is that Claude can handle the tedious parts of contract review while maintaining the same confidentiality standards your firm already requires for paralegals and contract attorneys.
-A Winnetka corporate firm I worked with last quarter processes 200+ vendor agreements monthly.
-Before AI, each contract took 45 minutes of associate time.
-Now Claude does initial analysis in 3 minutes, and the attorney review takes 8 minutes to confirm findings and make strategic decisions.
+Take a firm processing 200+ vendor agreements a month.
+On an associate-only workflow, a contract of that kind runs roughly 45 minutes.
+With AI doing the first pass, Claude can surface the issues in a few minutes and the attorney review settles into confirming findings and making the strategic calls, a fraction of the original time.

 The setup also includes access controls that mirror your existing document security.
 Only licensed attorneys can approve final AI recommendations.
 Only authorized staff can access the AI interface.
 And every interaction creates an audit log that's actually more detailed than most firms keep for traditional review processes.

-One concern I hear regularly: "What if Claude gets hacked and our client data leaks?"
+One concern comes up regularly: "What if Claude gets hacked and our client data leaks?"
 Fair question.
 But consider the alternative.
-Last year, a Lake Forest firm had an associate's laptop stolen from his car with 40 client contracts on the hard drive.
-No encryption, no remote wipe capability.
-The firm spent $75K on breach notification and credit monitoring for affected clients.
-Claude's security infrastructure would have prevented that exposure entirely.
+The everyday exposure is far more mundane: an associate's laptop stolen from a car with dozens of client contracts on the drive, no encryption, no remote wipe.
+Breach notification and credit monitoring for affected clients is expensive, and the exposure is real.
+Properly configured AI processing on encrypted, access-controlled infrastructure removes that particular hole entirely.

 Why AI Reduces Privilege Risk vs. Human Review

 The traditional view is that humans are more careful with confidential information than machines.
-But the data tells a different story.
-Human error causes 95% of privilege breaches in professional services.
-AI systems, when properly configured, eliminate most human error vectors while creating better audit trails than traditional review processes.
+The pattern in practice runs the other way.
+The overwhelming majority of privilege breaches trace back to human error, not to systems.
+AI, when properly configured, removes most of those human-error vectors while creating better audit trails than traditional review processes.

 Consider the common privilege breach scenarios I've seen in North Shore law firms: Associate forwards privileged document to wrong email address.
 Paralegal leaves client file in opposing counsel's conference room.
 Partner discusses confidential strategy in elevator where competitors can overhear.
 Junior associate accidentally includes opposing counsel on "Reply All" about settlement strategy.